snehaajoshii/snehaajoshii.github.io/involvement.md

 - **Women in CyberSecurity(WiCyS)** – Awarded a competitive scholarship to attend and present my IoMT cybersecurity research at the 2025 WiCyS Conference
 - **ColorStack** – Active member supporting Black and Latinx students in tech
 - **Rewriting the Code (RTC)** – Active member of this women-in-tech community; awarded a scholarship to attend Harvard WECode for two consecutive years
-- **NSBE (National Society of Black Engineers)** – Member supporting Black excellence in engineering and technology
+- **National Society of Black Engineers(NSBE)** – Member supporting Black excellence in engineering and technology

 ### Campus Organizations